risingwavelabs/risingwave-docs/docs/rw-faq.md

 According to Kafka's behavior, "each consumer in a group is assigned one or more partitions to read messages from."
 However, if the number of consumers exceeds the number of partitions, some consumers will not receive any data.
 This situation clearly fails to meet the requirement of both materialized views receiving complete data sets.

+### Why the memory usage is so high?

+Don't worry, this is by design.
+RisingWave uses memory for in-memory cache of streaming queries, such as data structures like hash tables, etc., to optimize streaming computation performance.
+By default, RisingWave will utilize all available memory (unless specifically configured through `RW_TOTAL_MEMORY_BYTES`/`--total-memory-bytes`).
+This is why setting memory limits is required in Kubernetes/Docker deployments.

+During the instance running, RisingWave will keep memory usage below this limit.
+If you encounter unexpected issues like OOM (Out-of-memory), please refer to [Troubleshoot out-of-memory](/troubleshoot/troubleshoot-oom.md) for assistance.

 <details>
 <summary>I'd like to explore more questions.</summary>